caseylee94/Pewlett-Hackard-Analysis/README.md

 Overall, these results show:
 * 72,458 are due to retire from Pewlett Hackard
 * The titles with the greatest number of retirees (around 25,000) are Senior Engineer and Senior Staff
-* The engineer department will be the most affected as there are significant numbers of Senior Engineers, Assistant Engineers, and Engineers retiring
+* The engineering department will be the most affected as there are significant numbers of Senior Engineers, Assistant Engineers, and Engineers retiring
 * There are 1549 employees eligible to become a mentor